 Prince of Peace began in the spring of 1993, when a small group of committed Christians met to consider forming a Lutheran church that believes the Bible is the inerrant word of God.
-Ron Jorgenson, Myron Compton, Marvin Schaper, and Martin Bergstedt were the original steering committee.
 With the help of the Home Missions Department of the Association of Free Lutheran Congregations (AFLC), Prince of Peace was formed.
 The charter membership in 1994 totaled 30 faithful members.
 Pastor John Mundfrom was installed as the first full time pastor on August 27th, 1995.
 Attendance at that time averaged 30-50.

 By 2003, God was working in the hearts of many more people in the area to become part of a congregation that would stand firm on His word as revealed in the Holy Bible.
 Attendance at worship when from 12 the first Sunday in November, to over 150 by the end of November, 2003.
 Pastor Kris Nyman accepted a call to become the 2nd full time pastor that same month.
 Pastor Kris served our congregation faithfully through November of 2014 and has moved on to shepherd a home missions congregation in Maryland.

-Pastor Kent Sperry has accepted the position to serve as Pastor for our growing congregation.
-He began his ministry here in April of 2015 and we are excited to receive him, his wife Cheri and their children as part of our church family.
+Pastor Kent Sperry accepted the Lord’s call to be our Pastor in April of 2015 and we are excited to have him, his wife Cheri and their children as part of our church family.

 Our prayer is that we continue to remain true to our mission statement adopted in 2009:

 Reaching an ever-changing world with God’s never-changing Word